Yan Gomes Player Props: Cubs vs. Orioles

 Orioles Pitching Rankings

-- The Orioles have a 4.13 team ERA that ranks 14th across all MLB pitching staffs.
+- The Orioles have the 15th-ranked team ERA among all league pitching staffs (4.22).

-- The Orioles rank 15th in baseball in home runs surrendered (77 total, 1.1 per game).
+- Orioles pitchers combine to rank 18th in baseball in home runs given up (80 total, 1.2 per game).

-- Irvin makes the start for the Orioles, his fifth of the season.
-He is 1-2 with a 7.85 ERA and 18 strikeouts in 18 1/3 innings pitched.
+- Gibson gets the start for the Orioles, his 15th of the season.
+He is 8-3 with a 3.90 ERA and 58 strikeouts through 83 2/3 innings pitched.

-- The lefty last appeared on Saturday against the Kansas City Royals, when he went 5 1/3 innings, allowing one earned run while giving up six hits.
+- In his most recent appearance on Sunday, the right-hander tossed 6 1/3 innings against the Kansas City Royals, giving up three earned runs while surrendering seven hits.

-- In five games this season, the 29-year-old has put up an ERA of 7.85, with 8.8 strikeouts per nine innings.
-Opponents are hitting .316 against him.

 © 2023 Data Skrive.
 All rights reserved.